-According to the petrographic analysis of each bed within the cycle supported by the field observation, one mode of deposition is suggested to interpret the depositional mechanism of the sedimentary cycles of the studied rock units.
-This is the emergence (regressive) cycles of pure carbonates which represent a shallowing-upward sequence.
+According to the petrographic analysis of each bed within a cycle supported by the field observation, one mode of deposition is suggested to interpret the depositional mechanism of the sedimentary cycles of the studied rock units.
+This is the emergence (regressive) cycles of pure carbonates which representing shallowing-upward sequence.
 These cycles correspond to Wilson's (1975) "asymmetric shoaling upward shelf cycles".
-In general, it is suggested that these cycles are formed by the eustatic sea-level fluctuations between the deep subtidal to shallow subtidal depths.
+In general, it is suggested that these cycles are formed by the eustatic sea-level fluctuation between the deeper subtidal to shallower subtidal depths.

-Generally the recorded emergence cycles begin with subsidence during which the deep subtidal facies is deposited and thus most of the sediments are of the mud-supported nature (lime mudstone or wackestone).
+Generally the recorded emergence cycles begin with subsidence during which the deeper subtidal facies is deposited and thus most of the sediments are of the mud-supported nature (lime mudstone or wackestone).
 Under the effect of the uplifting and / or the lowering of the sea level, these cycles are topped by the coarse-grained shallow subtidal (grain-supported) deposits (packstone or grainstone).

-On the basis of the relation of cycles with the sea-level changes, the sedimentary cycles were classified by Khalifa (1996) into gradual and non-gradual cycles.
-The term "gradual cycles" is equivalent to the term "complete cycles" of Grotzinger (1986) which is used to denote the gradual transition from one environment to another, either shallowing or deepening upward without an abrupt change in facies.
+On the basis of the relation of cycles with the sea-level change, the sedimentary cycles were classified by Khalifa (1996) into gradual and non-gradual cycles.
+The term "gradual cycles" is equivalent to the term "complete cycles" of Grotzinger (1986) which is used to denote the gradual transition from one environment to another, either shallowing or deepening upward without abrupt changes from deep (shallow) to shallow (deep) facies.
 The non-gradual cycles were termed as condensed cycles by Grotzinger (1986).
 Khalifa (1996) used the term "non-gradual" cycles to describe those cycles that are reduced in number of beds as compared with the gradual cycles (e.g. the cycle can begin with deep subtidal facies and ends with supratidal facies without passing through the intertidal facies in between.

-In the present work, the facies arrangement within a cycle in relation to the oscillation of the sea level can be represented by the terms "gradual" and "non-gradual" cycles of Khalifa (1996).
+In the present work, the framework of the facies arrangement within a cycle in relation to the vibration or oscillation of the sea level can be represented of the terms "gradual" and "non-gradual" cycles of Khalifa (1996).